1. What is a dashboard?

 The easier the data is to read, the quicker it will be understood.
 Decision making is also affected by the clearness of your dashboard.
 If it is clear to the reader, he can take instantaneous decisions on the outcome.
 Something to keep in mind is that the user isn’t always familiar with the data format.
 Therefore it is very important to give accessible information to the users.

 A graph must convey a single message.
 Often, dashboards present dozens of indicators and graphs which result in the loss of the users’ interest.
 Do not overwhelm the audience by presenting graph after graph of information.
 Present only one idea or visualization per screen.
-You can use many slides if you have a lot of things to present.
+You can use many slides if you have a lot of things to the present.

 Step 8: Plotting the data